cITIcar/SAD-Generator/README.md

 # Data Generator

-This data generator is meant to create datasets for training image segmentation for self-driving vehicles using a combination of fully synthetic and manually annotated images.
+This data generator is meant to create datasets for training image segmentation for self-driving vehicles using a combination of fully synthetic and augmented manually annotated images.

 ## Dependencies